Holy Cow (2024 film): Reception

 The Guardians Cath Clarke rated the film 4 out of 5 stars, praising the performances and describing it as "sentimental in the best of ways, with its warmth and hope in human nature".

 Stephen Saito of The Moveable Feast drew parallels between Totone and Marie-Lise's relationship and Courvoisier's artistic approach.
 He noted that the love story was "driven by practicality as much as genuine affection," while the film itself "dutifully adheres to some familiar story mechanics to allow for a gentle drama to flourish."

+Matthew Escosia of Film Geek Guy described the film as "carefree and warm without feeling overtly sentimental," noting that "it is a coming-of-age comedy without the filter: teenagers having non-stop sex, screwing around other people’s properties, and the longing to belong."

 Oliver Armknecht (film-rezensionen.de) saw the film as a refreshing counterpoint to typical dramas about the agricultural crisis in Europe.
 While the initial situation is bleak, he noted that the film develops into a predominantly cheerful work with many humorous moments.
 He particularly praised Courvoisier's knowledgeable and realistic depiction of agricultural processes, such as the birth of a calf and cheese production.
 The natural presence of the non-professional cast was also highlighted positively.

 Kirsten Taylor of Filmdienst detected elements reminiscent of tourism advertising, for instance in a scene where Totone and Claire attentively listen alongside tourists to a detailed explanation of hard cheese production.
 Nevertheless, she appreciated cheese-making as a successful narrative device that not only anchored the story in reality but also symbolized Totone's personal maturation process.
 Taylor emphasized the film's unsentimental approach while noting that it still portrayed its characters with great tenderness and humor.